TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_details.rst

 loaded.
 However, IOMMU passthrough mode should never be used.
 This leaves the MLE completely exposed to DMA after the PMRs [2]_ are disabled.
-The current default mode is to use IOMMU in lazy translated mode, but strict translated mode is the preferred IOMMU mode and this should be selected in the build configuration::
+The current default mode is to use IOMMU in lazy translated mode, but strict translated mode, is the preferred IOMMU mode and this should be selected in the build configuration::

   "Device Drivers" -->